vlvagerviwager/gender-diversity-info/README.md

 This is a collection of resources which can be used to learn more about gender diversity.

 This is intended to be a community effort - please contribute via pull requests or [issues](https://github.com/zky829/gender-diversity-info/issues).

-If you see anything problematic, please point it out and/or suggest a replacement.
+If you see anything problematic, please [point it out and/or suggest a replacement](https://github.com/zky829/gender-diversity-info/issues).
+If you have any feedback or think that I'm going about this in the wrong way, [say it](https://github.com/zky829/gender-diversity-info/issues)

 ## Links